jonnyasmar/markdown-docs/example.md

 ### Blockquotes

-> "The only way to do great work is to love what you do."
+> "The only way to do great work is to love what you do."- Steve Jobs
-> \- Steve Jobs

 ### Tables